bifurcation/redistributable-jwks/draft-barnes-oauth-pika.md

    value of the `iss` claim in the PIKA is identical to the one used to discover it.

-1. Verify that the PIKA is currently valid, according to its `nbf` and `exp` claims.
+1. Verify that the PIKA is currently valid, according to its `iat` and `exp` claims.

 1. Verify that the certificate chain in the `x5c` field is currently valid from a trusted certificate authority (see [@!RFC5280][@!RFC6125]).